 The other day we went to visit Budapest’s tropicarium.

 The most bizarre fact is that the biggest tropicarium in middle Europe is situated in a shopping center.
 You literally walk past the supermarket and shoe shops to see the sharks.

 It was around 2700Huf per adult to get in.
 Firstly we went through the tropical forest part of the tour.
 Lovely koi ponds with exotic statues, lizards, and snakes.
 They even simulated tropical rain with noises, rain, and everything.
-They had so many different snakes and I even witnessed Harry Potter and philosophers stone snake scene first handed.
-Just like this:
+They had so many different snakes and I even witnessed Harry Potter and Philosopher stone snake scene first handed.

 Then we moved to aquarium parts, most famously the aquarium walkthrough.
-Budapest’s tropicarium contains several types of sharks, rays and many more sea animals all listed HERE.
-Their official website is very nicely made so check tht out for more information.
+Budapest’s tropicarium contains several types of sharks, rays, and many more sea animals all listed HERE.
+Their official website is very nicely made so check that out for more information.

 Every time I get to visit such a place it is almost impossible to take nice pictures because of so many people just standing there enjoying the view.
 This time I managed though.
 We came in very early and the place was almost empty so that’s another of my recommendations.